julianafalves/julianafalves/README.md

 ### Hey there 👋

-I'm Juliana a Computer Engineering Student at UFSCar - Brazil, a PyLadies Member and a Data Science enthusiastic!
+I'm Juliana a Computer Engineering Student at UFSCar - Brazil, a PyLadies Member, and a Data Science enthusiast!

-- 🔭 I’m currently working on Genetic Data and Machine Learning to predict Alzheimer Desease
+- 🔭 I’m currently working on Genetic Data and Machine Learning to predict Alzheimer's disease
-- 🌱 I’m currently learning about Machine Leaning, Bioinformatic and languages (English and French)
+- 🌱 I’m currently learning about Machine Learning and Data Science
-- 🤔 I’m looking for help with Logistic Regression and Regularization Models
-- 💬 Ask me about brazilian foods, good Sitcoms and how to learn languages by yourself
 - 📫 How to reach me: @_julianafalves
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I watched Friends more than 10 times and I wouldn't have problems to watch it again